exactelement/Veridect-ai-diet-plan/replit.md

 ## Changelog

 Changelog:
+- June 23, 2025: Complete rebranding from YesNoApp to Veridect
+  - App name changed to Veridect throughout all pages and components
+  - Contact information updated to info@veridect.com and +34672810584
+  - Founder and CEO listed as Michael Bright (Valencia-based entrepreneur)
+  - Medical tier pricing corrected to €49.99 to match home page
+  - All pricing converted to euros for European launch
+  - Investor roadmap updated: Q2 private beta, Q3 public beta ongoing, targeting 20K users
+  - Funding target set to €2M for growth and team expansion
+  - Location updated to Valencia, ES
+  - Veridect logo integrated across landing page and navigation
+  - Recognition and awards section commented out as requested
 - June 23, 2025: Consistent verdict system and optimized food analysis
   - Implemented smart caching with user profile fingerprinting for consistent verdicts
   - Same food now provides identical analysis results for each user's specific profile